vincent-pradeilles/swift-tips/README.md

 The following is a collection of tips I find to be useful when working with the Swift language.
 More content is available on my [Twitter](https://twitter.com/v_pradeilles) account!

-📣 NEW: Swift Tips are now available on [YouTube](https://www.youtube.com/playlist?list=PLdXMqVQnoFleH3GSuTUpr3Fjzp1JMy-je)
+📣 NEW 📣 Swift Tips are now available on [YouTube](https://www.youtube.com/playlist?list=PLdXMqVQnoFleH3GSuTUpr3Fjzp1JMy-je)

 # Summary